 We have two campuses in the Clarksville area.
-The Rossview Campus meets on Sunday mornings at 9:00 a.m., 10:30 a.m., and 12:00 p.m. at Rossview High School, 1237 Rossview Road, which is just off Exit 8 on I-24.
+The Rossview Campus meets on Sunday mornings at 9:00 a.m. and 11 a.m. at Rossview High School, 1237 Rossview Road, which is just off Exit 8 on I-24.
 The Kenwood Campus meets on Sunday mornings at 10:30 p.m. at Kenwood High School, 251 East Pine Mountain Road, off of Peachers Mill Road.
 Click HERE for our SPECIAL Easter Weekend service times.

 Do you have plans to meet in a permanent facility?

-Since April of 2007, we have met at Rossview High School, and since January of 2011, we have met at Kenwood High School since January 2011.
+We have been meeting at Rossview High School since April 2007 and at Kenwood High School since January 2011.
 Both of these campuses have provided us with wonderful experiences and opportunities.
-However, we do plan to one day have a permanent facility for both campuses that meets our growing needs as well as the needs of our community.
+However, we do plan to one day have permanent facilities for both campuses that will meet our growing needs; as well as the needs of our community.

 What are your Sunday services like?